Maria of Nassau (1539–1599)

-Maria (18 March 1539, in Dillenburg – 28 May 1599, in Kasteel Ulft), Countess of Nassau, Katzenelnbogen, Vianden and Dietz, was a Dutch noblewoman.
+Maria Von Nassau-Dillenburg (18 March 1539, in Dillenburg – 28 May 1599, in Kasteel Ulft), Countess of Nassau, Katzenelnbogen, Vianden and Dietz, was a Dutch noblewoman.

 Life

 She was the second daughter of William I, Count of Nassau-Siegen and Juliana of Stolberg, making Maria a sister of William the Silent.
-On 11 November 1556 she married count Willem IV van den Bergh (1537–1586) in Meurs.
+On 11 November 1556 she married Count Willem IV van den Bergh (1537–1586) in Meurs.
+They resided in Huis Bergh Castle until they fled for Cologne and then later Bremen.
 Count Willem committed treason against his brother-in-law William by defecting to the Spanish.
 He and Maria were caught, but were quickly freed on William's intervention.

-Maria is buried in the crypt of the church at 's-Heerenberg.
+Maria was initially buried at Huis Bergh Castle with her husband, however her remains were later moved to a church in Gendringen.
+They were later lost in a fire.

+It is believed that there are no portraits of Maria, only a statue at Huis Bergh Castle.

 Issue

 Maria and Willem IV van den Bergh had 16 children: